ChunyuanLI/MNIST_Inception_Score/README.md

 <img src="https://latex.codecogs.com/gif.latex?$\bf{9.8793~\pm~0.0614}$" />

-The generated images are saved in a mat file, with a tensor of size [10000,784], where 10000 is the number of images, and 784 is the dimension of a flattened MNIST image.
+The generated images are saved in a mat file, with a tensor named 'images' of size [10000,784], where 10000 is the number of images, and 784 is the dimension of a flattened MNIST image.

 -----
+### The Format of Generated Images

 If you have multiple checkout points (each is a mat file) saved in a folder, you may specify the directory as